Golf Tutorials

 Here’s where the real learning happens.
 After you strike the putt, watch the line.

-• An end-over-end roll, where the line stays straight and true, tells you that you struck the putt with a square face - a pure roll.
-If the ball misses, you know the misread your aim, not the fault of your stroke mechanics.
+• An end-over-end roll, where the line stays straight and true, tells you that you struck the putt with a square face, resulting in a pure roll.
+If the ball misses, you know the issue lies with your aim, not your stroke mechanics.

 This simple mark turns every putt into a learning opportunity, removing the mystery of why certain putts go in and others drift aimlessly past the hole.